No points from Erdogan. Turkish leader says Eurovision Song Contest poses threat to family values - ExBulletin

 No points from Erdogan.
 Turkish leader says Eurovision Song Contest poses threat to family values

-Turkey's president attacked the Eurovision Song Contest on Monday, accusing the annual event of encouraging gender neutralization and threatening the traditional family.
+ANKARA, Turkey (AP) The Turkish president attacked the Eurovision Song Contest Monday, accusing the annual event of encouraging gender neutralization and threatening traditional family.

 In a speech after a Cabinet meeting, Recep Tayyip Erdogan called the competition's participants Trojan horses of social corruption and said his government was right to keep Turkey out of the pan-European pop competition since 2012.

-This was an apparent reference to Swiss singer Nemo who won the 68th Eurovision Song Contest earlier this month with The Code, an operatic pop-rap ode to the singer's journey towards adopting a non-gender identity.
+This was an apparent reference to Swiss singer Nemo who won the 68th Eurovision Song Contest earlier this month with The Code, an operatic pop-rap ode to the singer's journey toward embracing a gender-neutral identity.
 The 24-year-old singer became the first non-binary winner of the competition which has long been considered a safe haven by the LGBTQ community.

 At such events, it became impossible to meet a normal person, said Erdogan, whose ruling Justice and Development Party has its roots in Turkey's Islamic movement and whose government has become less tolerant of LGBTQ rights these last years.